 For students without a strong engineering background, we recommend checking out the certificate programs, especially: 'Crystalline Silicon Photovoltaics' and 'Solar Thermal Energy Technology'.
 These programs still have a bit of Physics, Mathematics and Engineering content, but could be handled by students without deep knowledge in those areas.
 The description of these programs can be found here.

 One of the application criteria is one year of professional experience after the first degree.
 This professional experience is required, but it does not need to be in the field of Photovoltaics (PV).

 The courses are taught only in English.
 Participants may choose to write their master’s thesis in German or French after the University committee’s approval.

-Usually, the re-enrolment is done some days after you pay the fees.
+Usually, the re-enrolment is done a couple of days after you pay the semester fees.
 If the re-enrolment for the upcoming semester is not done within 7-10 days after your payment, please write an email to the corresponding contact person for enrolment at the Student Service Center.

 Please search for the responsible clerk at „Student Affairs“ list based on your last name.

 The university entrance qualification document is a school leaving qualification document that is awarded for the completion of high school (the exact name changes depending on the country).
 This document is usually obtained before Bachelor studies.
 In Germany, the university entrance qualification is the „Abiturszeugnis“.

 Once the Student Service Center finalizes your enrolment, you will receive a system-generated email from the University IT department (RZ= Rechenzentrum) with your personal Uni-Account and a single-use password with a link to „myAccount“.